SannyGrooves/Mac_M3_Advanced_Tweaker_with_Rocket_mode_menu.sh/readme.md

 Grant Executable Permissions:
 Run the following command in the Terminal to make the script executable: bashchmod +x Macrocketmenu.sh

 Verify Permissions:
 Confirm that the script now has executable permissions: bashls -l Macrocketmenu.sh
   You should see output like -rwxr-xr-x, where the x indicates executable permissions for the owner, group, and others.
-Run the Script:
-Once permissions are set, execute the script: bash./Macrocketmenu.sh
+  Once permissions are set, execute the script:
+    bash./Macrocketmenu.sh

 Additional Checks

 Correct Directory: Ensure you are in the same directory as Macrocketmenu.sh.
-If the script is located elsewhere, navigate to that directory using cd /path/to/directory or provide the full path, e.g., ~/path/to/Macrocketmenu.sh.
+If the script is located elsewhere, navigate to that directory using
+- cd /path/to/directory or provide the full path, e.g., ~/path/to/Macrocketmenu.sh.
-File Ownership: If the permissions command fails, check the file ownership: bashls -l Macrocketmenu.sh
+File Ownership: If the permissions command fails, check the file ownership:
+- bashls -l Macrocketmenu.sh
 If the file is not owned by your user, change ownership: bashsudo chown $USER Macrocketmenu.sh